Zren/zren.github.io/kde_docs_widget.md

 {% capture label %}Enable logging{% endcapture %}
 {% capture sectionLeft %}
 By default in Qt 5.9, `console.log()`, which used to write a string to stdout (the Terminal output), is hidden by default.
-In order to reenable it, we need to run `kwriteconfig5 --file ~/.config/QtProject/qtlogging.ini --group "Rules" --key "qml.debug" "true"` to configure it to do so.
+In order to reenable it, we need to set `[Rules] qml.debug=true` in `~/.config/QtProject/qtlogging.ini`.
+You can easily set it by running this `kwriteconfig5` command:

+{% highlight bash %}
+kwriteconfig5 --file ~/.config/QtProject/qtlogging.ini --group "Rules" --key "qml.debug" "true"
+{% endhighlight %}

 {% endcapture %}{% capture sectionRight %}

 {% highlight qml %}
+// main.qml
 Item {
     Component.onCompleted: {
         console.log("Hello World")
     }
 }
 {% endhighlight %}
-{% highlight bash %}
-kwriteconfig5 --file ~/.config/QtProject/qtlogging.ini --group "Rules" --key "qml.debug" "true"
-{% endhighlight %}
 {% highlight ini %}
+# ~/.config/QtProject/qtlogging.ini
 [Rules]
 qml.debug=true
 {% endhighlight %}